 Michael Donoghue "A lot of it is about scale.
 Yale is just that much smaller and more intimate than some of the other universities where I've taught.
-So I find a lot better connection to students and integration across disciplines.
-I have friends and colleagues spanning very different parts of the University, and that's something that comes with the territory of being smaller.
+I find a better connection to students and integration across disciplines.
+I have friends and colleagues spanning very different parts of the University.
 Yale doesn't just talk about making connections and integrating students into research - it actually happens here very effectively."